chaincodelabs/seminars/mining-network-prop/ANSWERS.md

 Q: Greg Maxwell mentioned that miners are hesitant to connect with one another directly, even though it would speed up block propagation.
 Why?
 A: If your competitor knows your IP address they are more easily able to DoS you.

-Q: How is a high block-orphaning rate the best indicator that block propagation times are too high?
+Q: How is a high stale block rate the best indicator that block propagation times are too high?
 A: If a miner isn’t able to quickly discover new blocks, they are more likely to find a valid block on an out-of-date chain, and end up publishing a valid block that is behind the chain tip.

-Q: Alternatively, while a low block-orphaning rate can be an indicator that block propagation times are good, it could also be an indicator of something more problematic.
-What could be a bad reason for there to be very few orphans?
+Q: Alternatively, while a low stale block rate can be an indicator that block propagation times are good, it could also be an indicator of something more problematic.
+What could be a bad reason for there to be very few stale blocks?
-A: It could be the case that there's very little orphaning because mining is so centralized that there’s no competition to get orphaned
+A: It could be the case that there are very few stale blocks because mining is so centralized that there’s no competition blocks to become stale.

 Q: How does the FIBRE network work and what were the motivations to iterate on the original Relay Network?
 A: **What?** The Fast Internet Bitcoin Relay Engine (FIBRE) is is a protocol and implementation designed to relay blocks within a network of nodes with almost no delay beyond the speed of light through fiber.